What is my default password for my Unity Id?

 How can I update my address in MyPack Portal once I’ve confirmed where I will live?

-All students must update there local address information every semester in the NCSU Student Information System.
+All students must update their local address information every semester in the NCSU Student Information System.
 The SEVIS (Student and Exchange Visitor Information System) database is updated from MyPack Portal and uses the SEVIS Local Address to update your local address and the SEVIS Foreign Address for your Foreign Address.
 Please select the SEVIS Local Address check box after adding a new address in order for your information to be passed successfully to the Department of Homeland Security.

 Here is how you can do that: